ClaireRoberts1403/LetsGoHiking/README.md

 ### Acknowledgements

-- I received inspiration for this project from  Code Institute Boutique tutorial.
+- I received inspiration and guidence for this project from  Code Institute Boutique tutorial.
 - The idea for patches was inspired by https://www.conquerlakedistrict.co.uk/
 - The orginal idea came from wanting to know the best hikes when traveling and knowing where to park and which route to take.
 I also like mementos and keepsakes and think a challenge drives you to puch yourself to go further, higher or just to go when its raining.
 This is idea I will pursue further, once I have more experience to build a site that truely reflects what I am after myself as a user of this site.